NuVotifier/NuVotifier/README.markdown

 ## Building NuVotifier

-NuVotifier can be built by running `mvn clean package` from within the root directory of NuVotifier.
-A universal Bukkit/Spigot & BungeeCord plugin will be built to `universal/target/nuvotifier-universal-{version}.jar`
+NuVotifier can be built by running `gradle build` from within the root directory of NuVotifier.
+A universal Bukkit/Spigot & BungeeCord plugin will be built to `universal/build/libs/nuvotifier-{version}.jar`

 ## Protocol Documentation